srothst1/california-aqi-visualization/README.md

 This project uses CesiumJS, Google Maps, to visualize fires and AQI data in the state of California.
 The open-source project [SoCalAirQuality](https://github.com/ian-r-rose/SoCalAirQuality) is also highlighted.
 SoCalAirQuality provides a simple way for people to track the air quality index of a given region on Twitter.

 2/7/2022 AM update - [Here](https://srothst1.github.io/dist/index.html) is a live demo that is partially working.
 The CesiumJS viewer is having issues.
 I recommend cloning this repo and running it locally, but the live demo will give you a sense of what the site looks like.
-Will update and fix later this week.
+Will update and fix later this week when I have more time.

 ### Running this application